 What is also important is the sheer variety of weaponary in Baji Quan.
 As well as Dao, Jian and Qiang (spear), there is also G’un (staff), Pudao (sabre on a pole-arm), axe, hammer, piecing needles, rope and even a smoking pipe.
 Combined with Piqua’s MaoDao (horse sabre), this makes for an interesting arsenal, and to claim one was ultimate over the others appears unwarranted.
 As with all things, the skill in using the weapon was down to the practitioner wielding it.
 Still the traditional wushu proverb, “For ministers, Tai Chi Quan is used to run the country; for generals, Baji Quan is used to defend the country” would seem to be one that possibly rang true here.

 Master Li Shuwen was also famous for saying “I do not know what it’s like to hit a man twice.”
 By all accounts, Master Li was a very cruel man, and deadly.
 Yet his quote here interests me, because it demonstrates his confidence in hand to hand fighting, rather than just spear.
 Master Chen has often mentioned that in Baji Quan you never actually need a weapon, they are already at your disposal within your own body; your hand can be a sword or axe, your arm a staff, your head a hammer, your legs a rope, your fingers a needle, and so on.
 This leads me on to introduce to you the often not told story of Li Shuwen: After 12 years of training, he wished to test himself, and so he visited the Northern Shaolin Temple at a time when members of the Southern Shaolin were visiting.
 Legend has it that Master Li challenged the entire temple and defeated them all single handed.
 It sounds like a Pak Mai fable, but the story does not end there.
 The Shaolin, angered with the defeat, requested that he return in two weeks for a rematch, this time with weapons.
 He did, and unarmed, defeated them all a second time!
 When they asked him to train them, he refused (This again, is why I do not think Baji has any origins in Shaolin).
 What happened next was even stranger: irritated by this Baji Master, the Shaolin challenged him to recover a sacred fish bone whip that they kept hidden in a cave, surrounded by various booby-traps (very Indiana-Jones-like!)
 Master Li accepted the challenge and decided to do it at night, because the nei gong he had been practicing had significantly increased his perception at night (yet again why I believe Baji is mainly an internal art).
 He successfully evaded all the traps, seeing them more clearly at night then he would have during the day and retrieved the whip.
 The Shaolin were astounded and congratulated him, but when they asked for the whip to be returned, he again refused and left with the whip.
 Is this a true story?
-I have no idea, but the Shaolin are still missing the sacred Fish Bone Whip which has not been seen for over 200 years (about the time when Li Shuwen would have visited), and they won’t tell anyone how it went missing…awkward!!!!! 😉 Of course, you have to take many fables, Chinese or otherwise, with a pinch of salt, but they all emminate from a place of truth.
+I have no idea, but the Shaolin are still missing the sacred Fish Bone Whip which has not been seen since the 1890s (about the time when Li Shuwen would have visited), and they won’t tell anyone how it went missing…awkward!!!!! 😉 Of course, you have to take many fables, Chinese or otherwise, with a pinch of salt, but they all emminate from a place of truth.
 Sadly we will never be able to filter the truth from the fable, but it is a great story non-the-less.

 There is certainly a Shaolin influence on Modern Baji; the baji fist form ‘Baji Luohan Gong’ is obviously of Shaolin influence and the Shaolin themselves have Baji forms, and this brings me onto the difference between Modern Baji and Ancient Baji.
 I had the distinct pleasure of visiting and training with Baji Master Zhou Jingxuan of Tianjin in 2014 (sadly he died the following year) who explained quite distinctly the difference between modern and old Baji.
 Were as the older styles of Li Shuwen and co, would rely on one hit, one kill, Modern Baji would deliver a full on assault of 2-4 continous attacks.
 This is indeed evident in the very distinctive styles of Hebei and Dongmen Baji Quan.
 These are the two styles of Baji that I have been taught by Master Chen.
 Master Chen actually knows 5 different styles of Baji, mainly because he has had 5 different Baji teachers in his life time, all with different lineages.
 The Hebei style he has taught me, and the other disciples, is a very ancient style that he dates back to at least Master Wu Zhong, if not older, with very distinctive Taoist origns.
 Whereas the Dongmen style is based after a famous bodyguard of the Emperor Pu Yi and can be seen as a modern take on Baji Quan (with the continuous attacks) being less than a 100 years old.